sujitojha1/ERA1/Session24/README.md

 ## ⚡ Answer to questions
 1. What happens when "boundary-signal" is weak when compared to the last reward?
     Answer: When the boundary-signal is weak relative to the last reward, the car tends to get stuck at the boundary.
 It struggles to return to the road or to reach its intended goal.

+2. Temperature - Car was movement what fluctuating very rapidly

+3. Gamma - Car was moving straight and getting fixed into loops.